Best Things to do in Chinatown, London

 Dumplings’ Legend (Gerrard Street) | Cantonese

-The absolute best place for dumplings these master chefs craft over 8000 of these gorgeous filled parcels a day.
+The absolutely best place for dumplings these master chefs craft over 8000 of these gorgeous filled parcels a day.
 They have Vegetarian Siu Loung Bao, steamed Vegetarian dumplings filled with ginger, carrot and spring onion.
 The real speciality is the xiao long bao or soup dumplings.
 You can watch the Chefs craft these amazing dumplings through the glass window.

 Opium (Gerrard Street) | Cocktail Bar